gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 add.apply(this, [ 1, 2 ]) //=> 3
 ```

 I hope that begins to makes more sense.
-But let's take a look at `arguments`.
+Now let's take a closer look at `arguments`.

 ### `arguments` and Argument Binding ###

-[`arguments`] is an array-like object (and you can read about what exactly that
+[`arguments`] is an array-like object (it lacks a number of methods that arrays
-means yourself) which contains, unsurprisingly, all of the arguments
+have) which contains, unsurprisingly, all of the arguments passed to the current
-passed to the current function you're in the scope of - even ones not bound to
+function you're in the scope of - even ones not bound to a variable.
-a variable.

-JavaScript functions, unlike many other languages, can take as many parameters
+JavaScript functions, unlike some other languages, can take as many parameters
 as you like.
-What this means is that this:
+Which means that this:

 ```javascript
 add(1, 2) //=> 3